-A regimen or plan of physical activities designed and prescribed for specific therapeutic goals.
+A regimen or plan of physical activities designed and prescribed for specific therapeutic goals is referred to as Exercise Therapy.
 Its purpose is to restore normal musculoskeletal function or to reduce pain caused by diseases or injuries.

-A physiotherapist is the most suitable person to consult for any exercise related issue or to know the best suitable exercise for any injury/dysfunction.
+A Physiotherapist is the most suitable person to consult for any exercise therapy-related issue or to know the best suitable exercise for any injury/dysfunction.

-Padiatric physiotherapists treat children with neurological or developmental problems.
-The physiotherapist design recreational exercise programme that aims at maximizing potential and facilitate development, participation and independence.
-Emphasis is given to activities/exercises related to reaching specific milestones such as rolling, crawling and walking.
+Pediatric physiotherapists treat children with neurological or developmental problems.
+The physiotherapist designs a recreational exercise program that aims at maximizing potential and facilitate development, participation, and independence.
+Emphasis is given to activities/exercises related to reaching specific milestones such as rolling, crawling, and walking.
 Treatment is individualized, depending on the unique needs of each child and Family.

 For the best Physiotherapy Exercises in Dwarka, Contact Pain-Free Physiotherapy.